Annual Dinner 2019

 Deanne served as Chief Executive Officer of MetLife Australia and previously held senior roles with BT Financial Group, Merrill Lynch Investment Management in New York and McKinsey & Company in London where she led her team to deliver faster, easier and a more caring insurance experience.
 She currently holds the position of Chief Executive Officer at First State Super.

-We are excited to announce the prizes that some of our sponsors have generously offered for the Annual Dinner!
+Some of our sponsors generously offered prizes for the Annual Dinner.

 Prize: Coffee meeting with a female banker in Investment Banking